humphreyt12/Tinas-REACT-Portfolio/README.md

 Click the sidbear button to scroll to different sections of the portfolio

 ## Collaboration
-This project was collaborated with the help of Lama Dev's Reat Project for Beginners
+This project was collaborated with the help of Lama Dev's React Project for Beginners

 ## License
 This project uses MIT license